DuncanDoyle/katacoda/optaplanner-workbench-cloud-balancing/deploying-to-openshift.md

 9. CONTEXT_DIR: the name of the directory in which the S2I image should execute the Maven commands to build the project (KJAR).
 More information about these properties can be found here.

+The build will start automatically.
+Build status can be retrieved with the command `oc get builds`{{copy}}.
+This will list all the builds for this project on the current system.
+If we want to have more details about, for example, build *cloud-balancing-1*, we can use the following command `oc describe build/cloud-balancing-1`.
+To view the log of a certain build, for example build *cloud-balancing-1*, we can use the oc commmand `oc logs build/cloud-balancing-1`{{copy}}

-We can now start the build with the following command:
+If the build does not start automatically, we can manually start a build with the following command:

 `oc start-build cloud-balancing`{{copy}}

 (Note that this command can produce an error stating that the *latest image tag* can not be found.
 However, after some time the build will start.)

 When all commands have executed successfully, a *Cloud Balancing Demo Decision Server* container image build should now be running.
-This can be verified via the “oc” command “oc describe build” which will provide information of the builds defined on the system.
-To view the log of a certain build, for example build “cloud-balancing-demo-1”, we can use the following oc command:
+This can be verified via the “oc” command`oc describe build`{{copy}} which will provide information of the builds defined on the system.

-`oc logs build/cloud-balancing-1`{{copy}}

 The initial build can take some time as Maven dependencies need to be downloaded.